dejan/rails_panel/README.md

 ## Editor integration

-Select your editor on [the extension options page](chrome-extension://gjpfobpafnhjhbajcjgccbbdofdckggg/options.html).
+Select your editor on the extension options page: chrome://extensions.
 Following editors are supported:

 * MacVim
 * TextMate